alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 ### Head or Tail sampling?

-One of the main drawback of this technology is the overhead it could add to the performance of the application instrumented.
-If you have high pressure APIs which create or broadcast SPAN for every transaction, you can strongly affect the SLOs of your platform.
+One significant drawback of implementing this technology lies in the potential performance overhead it introduces to the instrumented application.
+In cases where high-pressure APIs generate or broadcast SPANs for every transaction, there's a substantial risk of significantly impacting the [Service Level Objectives (SLOs)](https://sre.google/sre-book/service-level-objectives/) of your platform.

-One solution is to sample the traces by, for instance, keeping only 20% of the transactions.
+A viable solution to mitigate this challenge involves sampling the traces, such as retaining only 20% of the transactions.
+There are two primary approaches:

-There is two ways:
-* The head sampling: SPANs are sampled and filtered from the producer (ex. a backend)
-* The tail sampling: SPANs are sampled retrospectively, for instance by [the Open Telemetry Collector](https://opentelemetry.io/docs/collector/).

-Both have their pros & cons.
-The first is mandatory for heavily used platforms and is the most efficient: we only produce the spans we need and avoid useless SPANs broadcasting.
-However, you may lose important traces with failures.
-This sampling is purely statistic (i.e., 10 or 20% of SPANs to sample and broadcast) The latter is really interesting because you can filter SPANs with many criteria such as the status of the transaction.
-Unfortunately, it will not fix the overhead issue.
-It means all the SPANs are broadcast and then filtered.
-That is why, you can't really use it on strongly used.

-If you want to dig into this problematic, you can read [this article](https://uptrace.dev/opentelemetry/sampling.html#what-is-sampling).
+1. **Head Sampling**: In this method, SPANs are sampled and filtered directly from the producer (e.g., a backend).
+This is essential for heavily utilized platforms and proves to be the most efficient, as it produces only the necessary spans, thereby avoiding the dissemination of unnecessary SPANs.
+However, it comes with the trade-off of potentially losing critical traces involving failures.
+The sampling rate is purely statistical (e.g., 10 or 20% of SPANs sampled and broadcast).

+2. **Tail Sampling**: Alternatively, SPANs are sampled retrospectively, often through tools like the [Open Telemetry Collector](https://opentelemetry.io/docs/collector/).
+While this method allows for filtering SPANs based on various criteria, such as the transaction status, it does not address the overhead issue.
+All SPANs are initially broadcast and then filtered, making it less suitable for heavily used scenarios.

+Both approaches have their pros and cons, and the choice depends on the specific requirements of the platform.
+For an in-depth exploration of this issue, you can refer to [this article]([this article](https://uptrace.dev/opentelemetry/sampling.html#what-is-sampling).

 ## Correlating Logs & Traces

+## Metrics

 ## Conclusion